ibm-cloud-docs/vmware/manage-netapp-licenses.md

 ## Before you begin
 * Navigate to your console's device menu.
 For more information, see [Navigating to devices](/docs/infrastructure/vmware?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).